Prassthanam: Plot

 Majid blackmails the party officials and obtains the party ticket for Malihabad constituency so Baldev decides to fight the election as an independent.
 As elections are nearing, Baldev's enemies Majid and Bajwa have joined hands and make an unsuccessful assassination attempt on Baldev's life.
-Vivaan berates Baldev's party workers for their inability to stop the attack, Ayush publicly humiliates him for doing so.
+Vivaan berates Baldev's party workers, including the leader of the farmers Durga (Yashraaj Chaurasia), for their inability to stop the attack, Ayush publicly humiliates him for doing so.

 An angry Vivaan is seen drinking on the ledge of the hotel window where Asma is the manager.
 Asma sees this and thinks Vivaan is committing suicide and comes to save Vivaan, after which Vivaan in an intoxicated state attempts to rape her.
-While she is trying to resist, Vivaan forcibly ingests drugs into her and then goes to rape her.
-Asma, overdoses on the drugs, Vivaan and his friends in a state of panic meet with an accident on the way to get medical help.
+While she is trying to resist, Vivaan forces drugs down Asma’s throat and rapes her.
+Asma overdoses on the drugs.
+Vivaan and his friends in a state of panic meet with an accident on the way to get medical help.
 They all decide to burn the car and Asma's body in it so that nobody can find out that she was drugged and raped.
 Asma somehow manages to escape from the burning car but dies immediately after that and her body is found next day.